EthamQ/doodle_clone_2018/server/README.md

 }

 ##############################################
-10. Remove a date from an event to a participant: router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
+10. Remove an event date from a participant: router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
 Expected data about the date and participant in the post request, send all the indexes of the dates you want to set to false in the dates array